 This document presents a threat analysis for securing Routing Over LLNs (ROLL) through an analysis that starts from the routing basics.
-The objective is two-fold.
+The process requires two steps.
 First, the analysis will be used to identify pertinent security issues.
-Second, it will facilitate both the assessment of a protocol's security threats and the identification of necessary countermeasures to secure the ROLL protocols.
-The approach adopted is a five step process, 1) examine security issues in ROLL, 2) describe the threat sources, 3) analyze threats and attacks, 4) consider countermeasures, and 5) provide recommendations for securing ROLL.
+The second step is to identify necessary countermeasures to secure the ROLL protocols.
+As there are multiple ways to solve the problem and the specific tradeoffs are deployment specific, the specific countermeasure to be used is detailed in applicatbility statements.